SJTU-IPADS/PhoenixOS-Assets/readme.md

 This repo contains assets for supporting building and using <a href="https://github.com/SJTU-IPADS/PhoenixOS">PhoenixOS</a> (PhOS).

 <b>[Background]</b> As PhOS targts at providing seamless experience to our users, we want one could build and run PhOS on native images provided by vendors.
-We exported assets which are replied by PhOS yet with large size in this repo, so that PhOS's build system can download them from here before start anything.
+We exported assets which are relied by PhOS yet with large size in this repo, so that PhOS's build system can download them from here before start everything.

 <b>[Contents]</b> These assets are: